woges/UDACITY-self-driving-car/term1_project4_advanced_lane_finding/README.md

 In order to identify which pixels of a given binary image belong to lane-lines, there are (at least) two possibilities.
 If a brand new frame arises, for whom it was never identified where the lane-lines are, an exhaustive search on the frame must be performed.
 This search is implemented in `slide_win_poly()`: starting from the bottom of the image, we slide two windows towards the upper side of the image, deciding which pixels belong to which lane-line.
 As a starting point we use precisely the position of the maximum peaks in the histogram of the binary image as well as the knowledge of the roadway width when we are dealing with noisy data.

-On the other hand, if we're processing a video and we confidently identified lane-lines on the previous frame, we can limit our search to the neigborhood of the lane-lines we detected before.
+On the other hand, if we're processing a video and we confidently identified lane-lines on the previous frame, we can limit our search to the neighborhood of the lane-lines we detected before.
 As  we're going at 30fps, the lines won't be so far away.
 This second approach is implemented in `nxt_win_poly()`.

 One way to calculate the curvature of a lane line, is to fit a 2nd degree polynomial to that line, and from this you can easily extract useful information.
 After identifying an complete array of line pixels a polynomial is fitted to each lane using the numpy function `numpy.polyfit()`.